Noah Russow, Streator advance past Ottawa in 2A regional semifinal

 Streator senior Noah Russow

-OTTAWA — Last week the Streator and Ottawa boys soccer teams met with the Pirates posting a one-goal victory over the host Bulldogs.
+OTTAWA – Last week, the Streator and Ottawa boys soccer teams met with the Pirates posting a one-goal victory over the host Bulldogs.

-In Tuesday’s postseason rematch on the King Field pitch, subsectional No. 7-seeded Streator pushed to a two-goal halftime lead over No. 2-seeded Ottawa and then held on for a 4-2 victory in the Class 2A Ottawa Regional semifinal.
+In Tuesday’s postseason rematch on the King Field pitch, subsectional No. 7-seeded Streator pushed to a two-goal halftime lead over No. 2-seeded Ottawa and held on for a 4-2 victory in the Class 2A Ottawa Regional semifinal.

-Streator (9-14-2) advances to play No. 3 Galesburg at 11 a.m. on Saturday in the championship match.
+Streator (9-14-2) advances to play No. 3 Galesburg at 11 a.m.
+Saturday in the championship match.
 The Silver Streaks defeated No. 6 La Salle-Peru 1-0 in the second semifinal.
 Ottawa ends the season at 13-8.

 “Today we used the width of the field, we were aggressive and not back on our heels.
-That said Ottawa had their bursts here and there, but I feel we did a good job of managing ourselves through that.
+That said, Ottawa had their bursts here and there, but I feel we did a good job of managing ourselves through that.
 Another big key was that we finished the ball.
 It’s awesome to make plays and have really good chances, but if you don’t put the ball in the net those don’t mean a whole lot.”

 “I feel like the first 15 minutes of the match set the tone.
 All of the things we didn’t do against them last week we did today.”